Blood Urea Nitrogen

 What might affect my test results?

-some of the many reasons why your BUN levels might rise even if your kidneys are working
+Your BUN levels might rise even if your kidneys are working as they should for many

-as they should.
-This is why the ratio of BUN levels to creatinine levels is a more
+This is why the ratio of BUN levels to creatinine levels is a more reliable measure

 How do I get ready for this test?